gcallah/work/chaps/weber.md

 Indeed, any one of the above quotes could be slipped into a new edition of *PE*, and only the most assiduous reader would notice the addition.
 So what comes as a real surprise is that, when Tawney actually addresses Weber, he voices these complaints:

-- "Weber seems to me to explain by reference to moral and intellectual influences developments which have their principal explanation in another region altogether.
+**Tawney:** "Weber seems to me to explain by reference to moral and intellectual influences developments which have their principal explanation in another region altogether.
 There was plenty of 'capitalist spirit' in fifteenth-century Venice and Florence..."
 (319).

-- "But it seems a little artificial to talk as though capitalist enterprise could not appear till religious changes had produced a capitalist spirit" (320).
+"But it seems a little artificial to talk as though capitalist enterprise could not appear till religious changes had produced a capitalist spirit" (320).

 **Weber:** "How is it to be explained historically that in Florence, the center of